VideoWiki/editor-backend/README.md

 There  are two options to publish FREE and PAID.
 FREE service will publish the video locally.
-For PAID publishing , there are further two more options: OCEAN or POLYGON ENS NAME and AVATAR will be provided if you use OCEAN only.
+For PAID publishing , there are further two more options: OCEAN or POLYGON

+ENS NAME and AVATAR will be Displayed if you use OCEAN only.

 ![publish_polygon](https://user-images.githubusercontent.com/97036824/212144534-5aa42ffb-46fa-4d2e-b578-97fcec1a6f91.png)